Apple electric car: Elon Musk REACTS on project suspension

 A representational image of an electric vehicle. — Pixabay

-Almost a decade after announcing the electric car project, Apple has suspended work on it as global automakers cut back their investments in electric vehicles due to a decline in demand.
+Almost a decade after announcing the electric car project, Apple has reportedly suspended work on it, as global automakers cut back their investments in electric vehicles due to a decline in demand.

-Sources familiar with this matter told Bloomberg that thousands of employees working on the Apple electric car project will be shifted to the Cupertino-based company’s artificial intelligence (AI) division.
+Sources familiar with the matter told Bloomberg that thousands of employees working on the Apple electric car project will be shifted to the Cupertino-based company’s artificial intelligence (AI) division.

 Consulting firm Creative Strategies CEO Ben Bajarin told Reuters: "If it is true, Apple will put more focus on GenAI and that should give investors more optimism about the company's efforts and ability to compete at a platform level on AI."

-It should be noted that a decline has been witnessed in the demand for electric vehicles due to high-interest rates which has also led to job cuts and less production.
+It is worth noting that demand for electric vehicles has seen a decline due to high-interest rates, which has also led to job cuts and reduced production.

 Several major automakers, including EV market leader Tesla, have decided to pull back on investments, with some shifting plans to focus on hybrids instead of fully battery-powered cars.

-Tesla CEO Elon Musk cheered Apple's move on X social media with a post of a saluting emoji and a cigarette.
+Tesla CEO Elon Musk responded to Apple’s move with a saluting emoji and a cigarette emoji on social media platform X.

-It should be noted that Apple kicked off Project Titan, as its car effort was known internally, a decade ago, as a wave of interest in self-driving vehicles swept through Silicon Valley.
+Apple had launched Project Titan, as its car effort was known internally, nearly a decade ago during a surge of interest in self-driving vehicles in Silicon Valley.

-Reuters reported in 2020 that Apple was considering releasing its proposed car as soon as 2024 or 2025.
+Reuters had reported in 2020 that Apple was considering releasing its proposed car soon.